Southampton: Sport

 Hampshire County Cricket Club play close to the city, at the Utilita Bowl in West End, after previously playing at the County Cricket Ground and the Antelope Ground, both near the city centre.
 The Southern Brave team of The Hundred also play at the Ageas Bowl, being the inaugural winners in the men's competition, and two-time finalists in the women's.

 The city also has a semi-professional basketball club, the Solent Kestrels.
 Founded in 1998 the team currently plays at the Solent Sports Complex, on the Solent University campus.
 They currently play in the NBL Division 1.

-The city hockey club, Southampton Hockey Club, founded in 1938, is now one of the largest and highly regarded clubs in Hampshire, fielding 7 senior men's and 5 senior women's teams on a weekly basis along with boys' and girls' teams from 6 upwards.
+The city hockey club, Southampton Hockey Club, was founded in 1938 and currently fields seven senior men's teams and five senior women's teams on a weekly basis, along with boys' and girls' teams from age six upwards.

 The city is also well provided for in amateur men's and women's rugby with a number of teams in and around the city, the oldest of which is Trojans RFC, which was promoted to London South West 2 division in 2008/9.
 A notable former player is Anthony Allen, who played with Leicester Tigers as a centre.
 Tottonians are also in London South West division 2 and Southampton RFC are in Hampshire division 1 in 2009/10, alongside Millbrook RFC and Eastleigh RFC.
 Many of the sides run mini and midi teams from under sevens up to under sixteens for both boys and girls.

 The city provides for yachting and water sports, with a number of marinas.
 From 1977 to 2001 the Whitbread Around the World Yacht Race, now the Volvo Ocean Race, was based in Southampton's Ocean Village marina.